PEERS

 Bridie Bolger, Vice President

 Bridie Bolger is the Vice President of PEERS.
-Bridie is currently working towards her Bachelor’s in International Affairs and concentrations in Europe-Eurasia and Security Policy.
-She is now interested particularly in the development of new security strategies, as well as international politics.
+Bridie is currently working towards her Bachelor’s in International Affairs and concentration in the European-Eurasian region, and is looking forward to a Masters in Security Policy and Conflict Resolution.
 She is also an administrative assistant at the Institute for European, Russian, and Eurasian Studies (IERES), where she assists multiple programs with an emphasis on PONARS (Program on New approaches to Research and Security in Eurasia).

 Samuel Ruggio, Event Coordinator